ThomasWillumsen/dotnet-api-boilerplate/README.md

 }
 ```

-Connectionstrings and other secret stuff can be found in the Azure Portal in the app service configurations or in a Key Vault.
 Depending on the `ASPNETCORE_ENVIRONMENT` variable, an additional appsettings.{env}.json file will be read, which contains additional environment-specific configuration.
+Connectionstrings and other secret stuff should not be contained within appsettings.json and commited to github.

 ## Entity Framework
 Migrations are applied when the application starts and should generally not be applied manually using the command line.
 This means that upon deploying the app, migrations will automatically update the database.
-it is important to configure the connection string in appsettings.json temporarily.
-While you are working with a new database scheme you should **not** connect to the Test or Production database.
+While you are working with a new database scheme you should **not** connect to the Test or Production database,
+because you might accidentally apply migrations to the database.
-It should point at a local database running on your machine so you dont accidentally mess up the database scheme on Test or Production.
+It should instead point at a local database running on your machine.
 I use the following connection string to point at a locally running LocalDb, which can be installed as part of the SQL Server Express installation. `Server=(localdb)\\MSSQLLocalDB;Initial Catalog=OperationDashboard-local;Integrated Security=true"`
 Connect to the local database in SSMS using server name: (LocalDB)\MSSQLLocalDB.